zdravkov/kendo-docs/api/javascript/ui/grid.md

 ##### e.container `jQuery`

-The jQuery object representing the current editor container element.
-If the [editable.mode](#configuration-editable.mode) is "incell", the container element will be the edited cell.
-If the mode is "inline", the container will be the edited row.
-If it is "popup" then the container element will be the window element.
+The jQuery object representing the current edit container element.
+More information is available in the [edit event arguments' description](#events-edit).

 ##### e.sender `kendo.ui.Grid`